-The distinctive Hag Moth has an even more unusual caterpillar that rendered the need for its own name: Monkey Slug.
+The distinctive Hag Moth has an even more unusual caterpillar so peculiar that needed its own name: Monkey Slug.

 The Hag Moth is a member of the Slug Caterpillar Moth family.
 Many of the larvae (caterpillars) of these moths are visual oddities.
-Tentacle-like arms extend and reach as the caterpillar crawls, giving the appearance of a terrestrial octopus.
+Covered in a brown, short-haired coat, the tentacle-like arms extend and reach out as the caterpillar crawls, giving the appearance of a terrestrial octopus.
 These lobes are delicate and a few may be missing.
 Though other hairy caterpillars have a reputation for prickly defenses, this caterpillar does not sting.
-The caterpillars of this family attract more interest than the adult moths.
+Quite often, the caterpillars of this family attract more interest than the adult moths.

 Scientific Name: Phobetron pithecium